Eye Movement Desensitisation and Reprocessing Therapy (EMDR)

 Benefits

-This approach offers a pathway to rapid and lasting relief from intrusive symptoms.
+This approach offers a pathway to lasting relief from intrusive symptoms such as flashbacks, nightmares, and hypervigilance.
 It helps to desensitise the emotional pain associated with difficult memories, allowing you to remember what happened without feeling overwhelmed by it.
 Many clients find that they develop a stronger sense of self-worth and a renewed ability to engage with the world more fully.
-The changes achieved through EMDR are often deeply integrated, leading to a more stable and balanced emotional life.
+The changes achieved through EMDR are often deeply integrated, leading to a more stable and balanced emotional life over time.

 Frequently Asked Questions on Eye Movement Desensitisation and Reprocessing Therapy (EMDR)